redwoodjs/playground-auth/README.md

 ## Setup

-In order to support several Auth Providers, you may want to set customer values for the default provider settings:
+In order to support several Auth Providers, you may want to set custom values for the default provider settings:

 ### Auth0